urbanslug/blog/posts/2019-06-22-Introduction-to-Variation-Graphs.md

 ---

 # Background
-This post is aimed at both programmers and biologists; for this reason, I will try to bring the reader up to speed on a topic before going into it.
+This post is aimed at both programmers and biologists, for this reason, I will bring the reader up to speed on a topic before going into it.
-If you feel that you’re already familiar with a concept feel free to skip the sentence, paragraph or even section.
+Feel free to skip a sentence, paragraph or even section if you're familiar with a topic.

 ## Genome sequencing
 A **[genome]** is the entire genetic code of an organism.
 While computational data